General corporate information about the Biotec Pharmacon ASA. Click a subject below to read more.

 - Risk management and internal control

 Together with the Company’s auditor, the Audit Committee and the Board carry out an annual review of the Company’s internal controls.
 A financial handbook has been established that describes the Company’s financial management.
 The Company’s quality system safeguards procedures for risk management and internal control processes and products in accordance with applicable regulations and customer requirements.
-In 2013, the Company’s wound treatment operations were certified in accordance with ISO 13485, while enzyme operations were ISO 9001:2008 approved in January 2015.
+In 2013, the Company’s wound treatment operations were certified in accordance with ISO 13485 while the reminder of Biotec Betaglucans were certified in accordance with ISO 9001: 2008 in March 2016.
+The animal feed segment in Biotec Betaglucans was certified according to GMP+ in December 2016.
+The enzyme operations were ISO 9001:2008 approved in January 2015.
 The Board is of the opinion that the Company’s internal control is sufficient.

-There will be risk at various levels related to the Company’s operations.
+There exists various levels of risk related to the Company’s operations.
 The Board considers that the Company’s main areas of risk relate to:

 - Funding opportunities until the Company generates positive cash flow